codetriage-readme-bot/seedbase/README.md

 Seedbase.io
 ===========

-A data generation platform with a RESTful API connector.
+A data generation platform with a RESTful API connector built on Python, Flask, React, and PostgreSQL.
+Designed to test APIs by generating random data and POSTing to endpoints.
 Follow the [Trello Board](https://trello.com/b/8zS0QPeR/seedbase) for the product roadmap and visit the [wiki](https://github.com/rosendin/seedbase/wiki) for further reading.

 ## Development